phaserjs/phaser/README.md

 * If an object was drag enabled with bringToTop, the onDragStop event wouldn't fire until the mouse was next moved (thanks @alpera, fix #813)
 * RetroFont.text would throw WebGL errors due to an issue with Pixi.RenderTexture.
 Fixed in Phaser and submitted code to Pixi.
 * RenderTexture.resize would throw WebGL errors due to an issue with Pixi.RenderTexture.
 Fixed in Phaser and submitted code to Pixi.
+* Group.hasProperty fixed to not use hasOwnProperty, but a series of `in` checks (thanks @mgiuffrida for the idea, #829)

 ### To Do